 Elizabeth Cady Stanton was a women’s rights leader, abolitionist, popular speaker and writer.
 She wrote the Declaration of Sentiments.
 She ran for Congress in 1866 and was the president of the National Women Suffrage Association for 21 years.

-Carrie Chapman Catt was a field organizer with Susan B. Anthony.
-She founded the League of Women Voters.
+Carrie Chapman Catt was a field organizer with Susan B. Anthony and was president of the National American Woman Suffrage Association.
+She would also found the League of Women Voters.

 Harriet Tubman, n.d., Library Collection